Who is onmedica.com for?

 What has happened to Onmedica Gold and iPoints?

-Onmedica Gold and iPoints were incentive and loyalty retention schemes operated by the previous owners (Onmedica Group Limited) of Onmedica.com before the company ceased trading and the website and other assets were sold to Beechwood House Publishing Limited.
+Onmedica Gold and iPoints were incentive and loyalty retention schemes operated by the previous owners (Onmedica Group Limited) of Onmedica.com before the company ceased trading and the website and other assets were sold to Beechwood House Publishing Limited (now Wilmington Healthcare Ltd).
 Both these schemes have now been closed and we are currently looking at new ways of improving the site and improving the service to its loyal community.
-For additional information about Onmedica Group Limited, please visit www.onmedicagroup.com.
 For additional information about Beechwood House Publishing Limited, please visit www.binleys.com.

 Who owns onmedica.com?